FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 </table>

 Buildings which are affected by Energy storage
 > Note: Adjacency Bonus should be used well-considered.
 Players with little experience tend to surround hydrocarbon power plants with energy storage to get 50% more energy or similar things.
 The bonus you want to have can quickly turn into an economic disadvantage if you try to profit that way.
-Keep in mind the costs of 12 energy storages which amount to 14400 energy and 3000 mass.
-The mass covers the costs of a T3 power generator which would produce 2500 energy instead of additional 1250.
+Keep in mind that the cost of 12 energy storages is 14400 energy and 3000 mass.
+3000 mass roughly covers the costs of a T3 power generator which would produce 2500 energy instead of additional 1250.
 {.is-info}